rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 to pierce through this wrapper, and access the underlying data structures in the computer's memory.
-Of course, there are modules that allow you to manipulate the underlying hardware.
+There are, of course, modules that allow you to manipulate the underlying hardware.
 The `ctypes` module provides just such an interface.
 But notice that `ctypes` and similar modules are